DRAMA 246 - COURSE OUTLINE Aug. 12, 2014

 running the equipment / console(s) for a minimum of 1 performance.

-Vogt Studio Series, Queen’s Musical Theatre, 5th Company Lane, and Blue Canoe Productions.
+Studio Series, Queen’s Musical Theatre.
 Other companies may be added.

 Eligible production companies include.
-Queen’s Drama Majors, Vogt Studio Series,
+Queen’s Drama Majors, Drama Studio Series, Queen’s Musical

-at a minimum of 1 production meeting, 1 run thru rehearsal and the strike.
+Attendance is required at a minimum of 1 production meeting, 1 run thru rehearsal and

 A FEW NOTES.
 (Common to both dram246 and dram247)